OscarAzeem/Courses_Info/pl_sql_udemy_info.md

         * Which kind of error: **00942.
 00000 -  "table or view does not exist"**
         * In order to solve the previous type of errors, GRANT permissions should be given to the calling user.

+## Autonomous Transactions
+* Each transaction are independent from the main transaction.
+Such new transaction is declared with the statement: *PRAGMA AUTONOMUS_TRANSACTION*
+* Are independent transactions started by another main transaction
+* Are specified with PRAGMA AUTONOMOUS_TRANSACTION
+* All the transactions will be ended by the *parent commit* but using PRAGMA AUTONOMUS_TRANSACTION
+* Example:

+    CREATE OR REPLACE PROCEDURE child_block IS

+    **PRAGMA AUTONOMOUS_TRANSACTION;**

+### Features of Autonomous Transactions
+* Are independent of the main transaction.
+* Suspend the calling transaction until the autonomous transactions are completed.
+* Are not nested transactions
+* Do not rollback if the main transaction rolls back.
+* Enable the changes to become visible to other transactions upon a commit.
+* Are started and ended by ***individual* subprograms** and **not by nested or anonymous PL/SQL blocks**
+*

+## USING THE NOCOPY HINT
+* Allows the PL/SQL compiler to PASS OUT and IN OUT parameters by reference rather than by value.
+* *Enhances performance by reducing overhead when passing parameters*
+* We use NOCOPY in complex data types (LOBs, XMLTYPEs, collections, etc).
+* Example:

+    DECLARE

+    TYPE rec_emp_type IS TABLE OF employees%ROWTYPE;

+    rec_emp rec_emp_type;

+    PROCEDURE populate(p_tab IN OUT **NOCOPY** emptabtype) IS

+    BEGIN

+    ...

+* **IN parameters are always passed by reference**, no temporary buffer is needed, it's used the same memory location
+* When trying to modify an **IN** value, the server will give the following error: *Expression **IN_VALUE** cannot be used as an assignment target*
+* **OUT/IN OUT** parameters can be passed by:
+    1. Pass by value (default)
+        * The default actino is to create a tepmorary buffer (formal parameter), copy the data from the aprameter variable (actual parameter) to that buffer and work on the tepmorary buffer during the lifetime of the procedure.
+On successful completion of the procedure, the contest of the temproary buffer are copied back into the parameter variable.
+In the event of an exception ocurring, the copy back operation does not happen.
+    2. Pass by reference using no copy

+### Effects of the NOCOPY HINT
+* If the subprogram exits with an exception that is not handled:
+    * You cannot rely on the values of the actual parameters passed to a NOCOPY parameter
+    * Any incomplete modifications **are not 'rolled back'**
+* The remote procedure call (RPC) protocol enables you to pass parameters only by value
+    * **If you want to call a procedure in a remote database the NOCOPY will not work, only in the local database it will work**
+*